ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ## ilike {#ilike}

 Case insensitive variant of [like](https://clickhouse.com/docs/en/sql-reference/functions/string-search-functions/#function-like) function.
 You can use `ILIKE` operator instead of the `ilike` function.

+The function ignores the language, e.g. for Turkish (i/İ), the result might be incorrect.

 **Syntax**